lolqrdc/lolqrdc/README.md

 # Hello!
 I'm Lola
-Former sociology student with a Bachelor's degree in cultural studies who decided to embark on an exciting journey to become a **software engineer** 🚀.
-Anyone can learn to code, regardless of their background!
+From sociology to software engineering: I'm a cultural studies graduate now exploring the world of coding with 42school 🚀!

 # About me 👋
 - **Background**: Bachelor's degree in Sociology with a focus on cultural studies 🎭